shk77/ezy-front-image-uploader/readme.txt

 What is Frontend Uploader?

 This plugin is a simplest way for upload & attached images to posts or pages of your site.
-The plugin uses a set of shortcodes to let you create highly customizable slider image & image upload options to your posts and pages.It’s that easy!
+The plugin uses a set of shortcodes to let you create highly customizable slider image & image upload options to your posts and pages.Itâ€™s that easy!

 5 Steps to using Frontend Uploader